 Ivan T. Sanderson (1911-1973) (1) was a cryptozoology founder.
 He discovered a common link between many sites worldwide.
-We are relativity certain that these ancient cultures had no contact with one another.
+We doubt these ancient cultures had contact with one another.
 But a pattern emerges that points to the reasons they choose these specific coordinates.

 Becker-Hagens grid (2) of the Earth is a map that aligns several select locations.
 It points to places where there are significant structures or unexplained phenomena.
 Sanderson was the first to identify the 12 major points.
 Becker and Hagens identified the grid pattern that aligns them.

 Mr. Sanderson identified 12 areas he calls Vile Vortices.
 These are locations with strange and unexpected electrical and magnetic activity.
 The spots around these places are an unusual number of marine and aircraft disappearances.
 Sailors and pilots frequently report instruments that fail.
 So, today travelers still avoid these areas if possible.

 Sanderson first presented these findings in an article for Saga magazine entitled “The Twelve Devil’s Graveyards Around the World.”
 This article shows significant places where we find unusual architecture or where ships and planes disappeared.

 The 12 Vile Vortices on Becker-Hagens Planetary Grid Map

 1) The Bermuda Triangle is an area in the North Atlantic Ocean, forming a triangle between Florida, Bermuda, and Puerto Rico.
 This area is well known for the disappearance of ships and planes.